artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Add PREMIS rights
 -----------------

 Archivematica allows you to add PREMIS rights either prior to the normalization step or after.
-Archivematica will prompt you with a reminder to add rights information if desired during the Process metadata directory micro-service.
-For more information about the PREMIS rights fields, see :ref:`PREMIS template <premis-template>`.
+Archivematica will prompt you with a reminder to add rights information if desired during the Process metadata directory microservice.
+For more information about the PREMIS rights fields, see :ref:`PREMIS template
+<premis-template>`.

 1. Click on the template icon.